 A double boiler is a must-have also.
 It is useful for puddings and such things, certain types of frosting and sauces of all kinds.

 Rolling pins in various sizes and weights.
 A large, heavy stainless steel rolling pin is nice because you can freeze it to roll out cookie dough without heating it.
 Various types of pastries turn out better when rolled out with a cold pin.
 Strangely, rolling out dough is a difficult skill to master, and the weight and type of pin that should be used depends on the dough.
 My heavy cold, stainless steel pin would not be great for pie dough or other pastry doughs.
 I have lighter and smaller aluminum pins as well as a comfortable old wood one.
 Marble pins look great, retain cold but are pretty heavy for their size.
 If you can only get one, a medium-sized one made out of stainless steel would probably be the way to go.

 Spatulas and wooden and metal spoons along with hand-held whisks.
-A dough cutter or two are useful, especially for bread and scraping off the gunk leftover on your table.
-A hand-held dough blender is perfect for pie crust and other pastries.
-A flour sifter keeps flour from clumping together and items made with sifted flour generally turn out better.
-Other items that are useful depend on what you want to make including cookie cutters, ring and doughnut cutters - ring cutters come in sizes of up to 12(~30 cm) or more inches in diameter depending on your needs.
+A dough cutter or two are useful.
+Especially for bread and scraping off the gunk leftover on your table.
+A handheld dough blender is perfect for pie crust and other pastries.
+A flour sifter keeps the flour from clumping together and items made with sifted flour generally turn out better.
+Other useful items depend on what you want to make including cookie cutters, ring and doughnut cutters - ring cutters come in sizes of up to 12(~30 cm) or more inches in diameter depending on your needs.
 A cake decorating bag along with a good selection of tips is useful for more than just cake, especially if your set has at least one wide tip.
 Other things like cannoli sticks and cream puff horns can also be useful.